Frankie Byrne (broadcaster): Legacy

 Frankie Byrne is remembered as an influential force during the time of her radio show, and it has been said that ‘whole generation’ can ‘hum the signature tune to Frankie Byrne’s radio program’.
-When Frankie Byrne passed away in 1993 there was an outburst of support.
+When Frankie Byrne died in 1993 there was an outburst of support.
 Gay Byrne described her as having been “A national institution who had been loved by everyone”.
 Dear Frankie, is often credited as the first 'agony aunt’ radio show program format in Ireland.

 Frankie’s talk show and life inspired numerous pieces of literature including a stage production in 2010 and 2012, authored by Niamh Gleeson and produced by the Five Lamps Theater Company, which told the story of her ‘tragic and secretive life’.
 She was also the subject of a book published in 1998, which compiled the advice which she gave on Dear Frankie.
 In 2006, RTÉ aired a documentary on Frankie Byrne, in which they explored her life following the show, and included interviews with Frankie's family and friends, including her daughter Valerie.

-Frankie Byrne is also famous for having been the first woman to found a Public relations company in 1963, that worked almost exclusively in promoting Jacob's.
+Frankie Byrne is also famous for having been the first woman to found a Public relations company in 1963, that worked almost exclusively in promoting Jacob's, including the annual Jacob's Awards ceremony for excellence in Irish broadcasting.